Road (Highways Safety) related deaths

 Department for Transport

-Concerns summary There are no legal restrictions on newly qualified drivers carrying multiple young passengers, which increases collision risk and warrants a review of current provisions.
+Concerns summary (AI summary) There are no legal restrictions on newly qualified drivers carrying multiple young passengers, which increases collision risk and warrants a review of current provisions.

-Action taken summary The Department for Transport is developing a new road safety strategy and exploring policy options to tackle risks for young drivers, though they are not considering Graduated Driving Licences.
-They a
+Action Planned (AI summary) The Department for Transport is developing a road safety strategy and exploring options to tackle the root causes of incidents involving young drivers and is also considering further policy options regarding motoring offences.

 All Responded